 How to use Spectral.LASH

 For optimal results you should always follow the instructions of use of the product.
-First of all, you need to make sure that your face is completely clean, and all makeup is properly removed.
-Grad your Spectral.LASH and click on the button in order to dispense the solution.
-Take the applicator and draw it carefully across the skin of the upper eyelid, similarly as you would apply your makeup eyeliner.
+First of all, you need to make sure that your face is completely clean, and all eye makeup is properly removed.
+Grab your Spectral.LASH and click on the button in order to dispense the solution.
+Take the applicator and draw it carefully across the skin of the upper eyelid, on the lash line, similarly as you would apply your makeup eyeliner.
 The same process is to be repeated for the lower eyelid as well.
 Make sure to avoid getting the solution into the eyes, however any accidental drop in the eye is not expected to cause any harm to the eyes.
 Do not rinse the eyes, and apply it twice a day in the morning and in the evening.
 After four weeks you will start to see amazing results, and then you can switch to using it once a day to maintain a steady regrowth.